 23. Both the SIELs were issued to the company.
 Both were for permanent export, and were for export of goods to Israel.
 I shall refer to the first licence in the table as Licence 1, and the second as Licence 2.

 24. I have cross-referenced the information in KH-06 with the CAAT export licence database.[20]
 The CAAT database is sourced entirely from the government’s own export licences database,[21] but presents the information in a far more user-friendly, interactive, and fine-grained form.
-While the government database only presents information on what has been licenced to a given recipient over a chosen search period with a minimum of 30 days, the CAAT database, by carrying out thousands of automated, overlapping searches, is able to narrow the information down to what is licenced to each recipient on each single day.
+While the government database only presents information on what has been licenced to a given recipient over a chosen search period with a minimum of 30 days, the CAAT database, by carrying out thousands of aed, overlapping searches, is able to narrow the information down to what is licenced to each recipient on each single day.

 25. The details of each licence, including both the information in the FOIA request, and the additional information that can be found from cross-referencing with the CAAT database, are discussed below.